 ELLIE: Well, I did mention on my internet dating profile that I'm interested in collecting antique English teacups.
 Those translucent china cups, with the gold rim around the top.
-You have to hand wash them, you know.
+You have to wash them by hand, you know.
 They're very delicate.